ValDoesPython/Dicedrake/README.md

 currently this doubles as a school project, but in time I hope to go from a complete prototype to a version that people can enjoy.

-##Plans along the way
+## Plans along the way

-I have met many different and diverse people while playing, leading me to discover just how vast the range of needs this community has, and as a result, seeing the many oversights on distribution giants such as roll 20 and dnd beyond in reguards to accessability for players. especially in reguards to vision impairment which is what I have aimed this project to aid with. while beimg designed for everyonem, it will be targeted at those that previous software forgot to consider in thier development.
+I have met many different and diverse people while playing, leading me to discover just how vast the range of needs this community has, and as a result, seeing the many oversights on distribution giants such as roll 20 and dnd beyond in reguards to accessability for players. especially in reguards to vision impairment which is what I have aimed this project to aid with. while beimg designed for everyone, it will be targeted at those that previous software forgot to consider in thier development.

-currnetly, as of 11/15/2021, I only have some barebones functions that I have coded in python, some of which have to be edited and made more efficient, but in time, I am working to create a beautiful program wiht multiple layers of customisation in built, character sheet designer and tracker, dice roller and in the longterm development, virtual tabletop integration.
+currnetly, as of 11/15/2021, I only have some barebones functions that I have coded in python, some of which have to be edited and made more efficient, but in time, I am working to create a beautiful program with multiple layers of customisation in built, character sheet designer and tracker, dice roller and in the longterm development, virtual tabletop integration.

 -Valentine